-Q. I am a G-4 visa holder and I sponsor a G-5 maid.
+Q. I am a G-4 visa holder.
 I do not pay US Income Taxes.
 Am I required to file anything at year end?

 Staff members of international organizations inside the US territory are not required to pay US Income Taxes on their income from the international organizations; however, when they become G-5 sponsors, they must file/pay employment taxes arising from their domestic (household) employment.
 Federal employment taxes are reported and paid on the Form 1040 Schedule H. If there is no income subject to US Income taxation, this Form must be submitted with payment as a stand along document to the Federal Government no later than April 15th.

 Recent well publicized accounts of G-5 visa fraud has raised the awareness of many staff members of international organizations of the importance of payroll and payroll tax compliance.

 Q. I know my G-5 employee is required to file an Income Tax Return.
 Do I have any responsibility?

 G-5 domestic servants, admitted to the United States to work for staff members of international organizations and missions, must pay US income taxes on their wages.

 Having the privilege to be a G-5 sponsor brings along important obligations as well.
 Beside the mandatory minimum wage, rules of conduct and other regulations, it is also a G-4 obligation to make sure the G-5 they sponsor properly files his/her income tax returns.